a different kind of therapy for sensitive and queer folks, chronic illness, and complex trauma in Seattle, WA and throughout Washington state

 I was born into an incredibly sensitive body-mind, and I grew up in an environment that had no idea what to do with me.
 My body, already carrying so much ancestral trauma, took on the heartbreaking experiences of abuse during my most formative years.
 I struggled immensely as a young person with suicidality and self-harm.
 It took me a really long time to find my footing; it was via spaces where others “got it” without trying to “fix me” that I was able to begin healing.

-And this is the underlying philosophy I hold for all of us: that, when we are in environments that love and accept us, that welcome our depth and our quirk and our messy uniqueness, that lovingly see the pain underneath our defenses, we know innately how to heal.
-I take my responsibility to create such an environment for you very seriously (but not too seriously).
-Your true self in all of its bigness, quirkiness, and beauty will not only be welcomed but deeply celebrated here.
+And this is the underlying philosophy I hold for all of us: that, when we are in environments that love and accept our true Self, that welcome our depth and our quirk and our messy uniqueness, that lovingly see the pain underneath our defenses, we know innately how to heal.
+Your true Self in all of its bigness, quirkiness, and beauty will not only be welcomed, but deeply celebrated here.

 I graduated with a Master’s Degree in Social Work in 2020 and have been a licensed therapist in Washington State since 2022.
 My style is gentle, loving, sturdy, and adaptable.
 I think I’m very funny, but you can ultimately be the judge of that.
 My promise to you is that I’m here with you for your healing arc- all of its messy ups and downs, all of its silly and sweet moments and painstaking heartbreaks.
 I’ll hold a steady, confident hand as you move towards the life you dream about.